Key Investment Facts

 About Junk King

-The total initial investment for a Junk King franchise ranges from $145,000 to $342,000, which includes a standard franchise fee of $50,000.
-This variance in startup costs is primarily driven by the number of specialized trucks acquired, local real estate expenses for warehouse space, and the specific size of the protected territory.
+The total initial investment for a Junk King franchise ranges from $145,000 to $342,000, which includes a standard initial franchise fee of $50,000.
 Ongoing financial obligations include a royalty fee of 8.00% of gross revenue and a 2.00% contribution to the national advertising fund.
-These recurring fees fund corporate support systems, proprietary dispatch software, and brand-wide marketing initiatives.
-The initial capital also covers necessary equipment, insurance, and the working capital required to sustain operations during the ramp-up phase.
+These fees provide access to the brand’s proprietary software, call center support, and national marketing initiatives.
+The variance in total startup costs is primarily driven by the scale of the initial truck fleet, the size of the protected territory, and regional differences in real estate costs for the required warehouse and sorting space.

-Junk King has established a steady presence in the junk removal industry over its nineteen years of operation, having spent the last fourteen years expanding through franchising.
-The system currently consists of 170 total units, reflecting a balanced net growth rate of 4.00 percent alongside a matching 4.00 percent failure rate.
-This equilibrium suggests a mature brand that is maintaining its footprint rather than undergoing aggressive expansion.
-Franchisee satisfaction currently sits at a moderate 73 out of 100, indicating a generally positive sentiment among owners, though there remains some room for improvement in the support or operational experience.
+Junk King has established a steady presence in the waste removal industry over its nineteen years in business, with fourteen of those years spent as a franchisor.
+The system currently operates 170 total units, reflecting a trajectory characterized by a 4.00% net growth rate alongside a 4.00% failure rate.
+This equilibrium suggests a mature brand that has found its footing but continues to see some turnover within its ranks.
+Franchisee satisfaction currently sits at 73 out of 100, indicating that while many owners are content with the operational model and support, there remains room for improvement in the relationship between the corporate entity and its local partners.

 Training Program: 1 week of initial training included.